cloudkj/scar/README.md

 SCAR: 1-click static websites on AWS
 =====================================

-Tired of reading outdated Medium posts or combing through verbose AWS documentation just to figure out how to deploy your blog?
+Tired of reading outdated blog posts or combing through verbose AWS documentation just to figure out how to deploy your blog?
 Deploying static websites on AWS shouldn't be so *scar*y.